corey-braun/google-api-ips/README.md

 The list of CIDR-notation IP networks can also be printed to stdout or written to a file if you are not using OPNsense.

-The script uses a YAML configuration file, see the comments in `config.yml` for information on the configurable variables.
+The script uses a YAML configuration file, see the comments in `config.yml` for information on configuring the script.

 If using the script to update an OPNsense alias it is recommended to create the OPNsense API key on a user with only the permission "Firewall: Alias: Edit".
 This minimizes the damage that can be done if the key is compromised.